PROLOGUE

 “Happy to meet you, miss,” she said, clasping my hands.
 I liked her right away.

-My uncle often dropped me off at Madam Isabella’s elegant, air-conditioned home where Georgia, her warmhearted maid, served me iced tea and salad on Desert Rose, Franciscan dinnerware in the library.
+My uncle often dropped me off at Madam Isabella’s elegant, air-conditioned home, where Georgia, her warmhearted maid, served me iced tea and salad on Desert Rose, Franciscan dinnerware in the library.
 Escaping the heat, I read art books by Cezanne, Mary Cassatt, and Braque, painters I’d studied at Chouinard Art Institute, and devoured Edgar Cayce’s There Is a River, and volumes on religion, spiritualism, talking to angels and guides, and the afterlife, seeking answers to my urgent questions about the wheel of suffering, life, and death.

 Wendell tracked down another connection eighty-five miles from Beaumont.
 In a high-rise office building in Houston, we crowded into the waiting room with other expectant mothers who were married to the fathers of their unborn babies and had homes and health insurance.
-After a quick exam, the doctor agreed to perform an abortion for $500 but he warned the first-trimester deadline loomed weeks away.
+After a quick exam, the doctor agreed to perform an abortion for $500, but he warned that the first-trimester deadline loomed weeks away.
 “Time’s running out.”

 “Well, sweetie, we hit the jackpot!”
 Wendell crowed, standing side by side on the sidewalk seeking shade in the shadow of the skyscraper.
 “Too bad, I don’t got that kinda’ dough.”
 I wondered what happened to the $100 bills Evelyn brought home every morning.